Buyer Tips

 Utah County is not one market.
 Alpine, Lehi, Saratoga Springs, and Eagle Mountain each have different price dynamics, builder incentives, and school districts.
 An agent who lives and works in Utah County daily will know which streets flood, which builders have warranty issues, and which neighborhoods are appreciating fastest.

 I have lived in Alpine for 18+ years and serve buyers and sellers across Utah County — from Park City to Payson, Highland to Eagle Mountain.
 That local knowledge is the difference between a good deal and a great one.
+If you are just starting your search, my first-time home buyer guide for Utah covers the basics you need before you even start touring homes.

 Check credentials and production